MATERIALS NEEDED

 OPTION: personalize the glasses case

-Personalize the case with a date, a word, a first name using our brass characters.
+Personalize the case with a date, word, or name using our brass letters.

 You're finished!

-And there you have it, your glasses now have their own cozy, handmade case!
+And there you have it, your glasses now have their cozy, handmade home!
 Practical, stylish, and above all, unique.
-All that's left is for you to choose the color of the next one!
+All that's left is to choose the color for your next one!

 ![]() |